walidboughdiri/mf-maestro/README.md

 }
 ```
 You can think of manifests as kind of API to get micro-frontends code (js) and design (css).
+We called it manifest, but you can name it as you want.
+There is nothing official here.
+It's just a new concept.

 It's a json stucture, where the keys are the names of the apps we will use as props in the MicroAppComponent on pages :
 ```<MicroAppComponent app="micro-app-2" manifestUrl="https://service1.mydomain.com/mf_maestro.json" />```

-You can have a look at our 2 manifest files ([1](https://github.com/calions-app/mf-maestro/blob/master/test/public/assets/manifest.json) and [2](https://github.com/calions-app/mf-maestro/blob/master/test/public/assets/manifest2.json)) in the demo application.
-And look how we build a [page](https://github.com/calions-app/mf-maestro/blob/master/test/src/pages/Home.js) : it's almost only declarative at the beginning.
+You can have a look at our 2 manifest files ([1](https://github.com/calions-app/mf-maestro/blob/master/demo/mediator-app/public/assets/manifest.json) and [2](https://github.com/calions-app/mf-maestro/blob/master/demo/mediator-app/public/assets/manifest2.json)) in the demo application.
+And look how we build a [page](https://github.com/calions-app/mf-maestro/blob/master/demo/mediator-app/src/pages/Home.js) : it's almost only declarative at the beginning.
 Simple and fast to start!

 When MfMaestro find the ```MicroAppComponent``` component in a page, it will load the manifest declared in prop ```manifestUrl```, then use the ```app``` prop to load the associated javascript and css.